EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Source authentication: evidence that a received message in the group originated from a specifically identified group member.
 This also provides assurances that the message was not tampered with either by a different group member or by a non-group member.

-# Prerequisites and Requirements # {#sec-requirements}
+# Assumptions and Security Objectives # {#sec-requirements}

+This section presents a set of assumptions and security objectives for the approach described in this document.

+## Assumptions

-The following security prerequisites are assumed to be already fulfilled and are out of the scope of this document.
+The following assumptions are assumed to be already addressed and are out of the scope of this document.

-* Establishment and management of a security context: a security context must be established among the group members by the Group Manager which manages the multicast group.
-A secure mechanism must be used to generate, revoke and (re-)distribute keying material, multicast security policies and security parameters in the multicast group.
-The actual establishment and management of the security context is out of the scope of this document, and it is anticipated that an activity in IETF dedicated to the design of a generic key management scheme will include this feature, preferably based on {{RFC3740}}{{RFC4046}}{{RFC4535}}.

-* Multicast data security ciphersuite: all group members MUST agree on a ciphersuite to provide authenticity, integrity and confidentiality of messages in the multicast group.
-The ciphersuite is specified as part of the security context.

-* Backward security: a new device joining the multicast group should not have access to any old security contexts used before its joining.
-This ensures that a new group member is not able to decrypt confidential data sent before it has joined the group.
-The adopted key management scheme should ensure that the security context is updated to ensure backward confidentiality.
-The actual mechanism to update the security context and renew the group keying material upon a group member's joining has to be defined as part of the group key management scheme.

-* Forward security: entities that leave the multicast group should not have access to any future security contexts or message exchanged within the group after their leaving.
-This ensures that a former group member is not able to decrypt confidential data sent within the group anymore.
-Also, it ensures that a former member is not able to send encrypted and/or integrity protected messages to the group anymore.
-The actual mechanism to update the security context and renew the group keying material upon a group member's leaving has to be defined as part of the group key management scheme.

-The following security requirements need to be fulfilled by the approach described in this document:

 * Multicast communication topology: this document considers both 1-to-N (one multicaster and multiple listeners) and M-to-N (multiple multicasters and multiple listeners) communication topologies.
 The 1-to-N communication topology is the simplest group communication scenario that would serve the needs of a typical low-power and lossy network (LLN).
 For instance, in a typical lighting control use case, a single switch is the only entity responsible for sending commands to a group of lighting devices.
 In more advanced lighting control use cases, a M-to-N communication topology would be required, for instance in case multiple sensors (presence or day-light) are responsible to trigger events to a group of lighting devices.

 * Multicast group size: security solutions for group communication should be able to adequately support different, possibly large, group sizes.
 Group size is the combination of the number of multicasters and listeners in a multicast group, with possible overlap (i.e. a multicaster may also be a listener at the same time).
 In the use cases mentioned in this document, the number of multicasters (normally the controlling devices) is expected to be much smaller than the number of listeners (i.e. the controlled devices).
 A security solution for group communication that supports 1 to 50 multicasters would be able to properly cover the group sizes required for most use cases that are relevant for this document.
 The total number of group members is expected to be in the range of 2 to 100 devices.
 Groups larger than that should be divided into smaller independent multicast groups, e.g. by grouping lights in a building on a per floor basis.

+* Establishment and management of Security Contexts: a Security Context must be established among the group members by the Group Manager which manages the multicast group.
+A secure mechanism must be used to generate, revoke and (re-)distribute keying material, multicast security policies and security parameters in the multicast group.
+The actual establishment and management of the Security Context is out of the scope of this document, and it is anticipated that an activity in IETF dedicated to the design of a generic key management scheme will include this feature, preferably based on {{RFC3740}}{{RFC4046}}{{RFC4535}}.

+* Multicast data security ciphersuite: all group members MUST agree on a ciphersuite to provide authenticity, integrity and confidentiality of messages in the multicast group.
+The ciphersuite is specified as part of the Security Context.

+* Backward security: a new device joining the multicast group should not have access to any old Security Contexts used before its joining.
+This ensures that a new group member is not able to decrypt confidential data sent before it has joined the group.
+The adopted key management scheme should ensure that the Security Context is updated to ensure backward confidentiality.
+The actual mechanism to update the Security Context and renew the group keying material upon a group member's joining has to be defined as part of the group key management scheme.

+* Forward security: entities that leave the multicast group should not have access to any future Security Contexts or message exchanged within the group after their leaving.
+This ensures that a former group member is not able to decrypt confidential data sent within the group anymore.
+Also, it ensures that a former member is not able to send encrypted and/or integrity protected messages to the group anymore.
+The actual mechanism to update the Security Context and renew the group keying material upon a group member's leaving has to be defined as part of the group key management scheme.

+## Security Objectives

+The approach described in this document aims at fulfilling the following security objectives:

-* Data replay protection: it must be possible to detect a replayed group request message or response message.
+* Data replay protection: replayed group request messages or response messages MUST be detected.

 * Group-level data confidentiality: messages sent within the multicast group SHALL be encrypted if privacy sensitive data is exchanged within the group.
 In fact, some control commands and/or associated responses could pose unforeseen security and privacy risks to the system users, when sent as plaintext.
 This document considers group-level data confidentiality since messages are encrypted at a group level, i.e. in such a way that they can be decrypted by any member of the multicast group, but not by an external adversary or other external entities.